The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Introduction

 where $\Gamma(\mu, \nu)$ is the set of joint measures with marginals $\rho$ and $\mu$, and

 whenever $\pi$ has a density with respect to the product measure $\mu\otimes\nu$, and is ${+\infty}$ otherwise.
-Due to the strict convexity of the objective, a unique minimizer, the \emph{entropic optimal (transport) plan}, written $\pi_\eps$, always exists and is unique.
+Due to the strict convexity of the objective, a unique minimizer, the \emph{entropic optimal (transport) plan}, written $\pi_\eps$, always exists.
+The right way to think about $\pi_\eps$ is to see it as a \emph{blurred} version of $(\id, T_0)_{\#}\mu$ by a Gaussian smoothing at scale $\sqrt{\eps}$.

-Entropic regularization was first introduced as an algorithmic tool to approximate the \emph{unregularized} optimal transport cost, i.e., when $\eps = 0$ \citep{cuturi2013sinkhorn,PeyCut19}.
-We refer the reader to \citet{Vil08,San15,villani2021topics} for in-depth introduction to the unregularized case.
+Entropic regularization was first introduced as an algorithmic tool to approximate the unregularized optimal transport cost, i.e., when $\eps = 0$, see \citet{PeyCut19} for a book-long exposition.
+Attention soon turned to its statistical properties at fixed $\eps$ (see Section~\ref{sec: Lit} below); the behavior as $\eps \to 0$ has also been studied from a geometric and large-deviations standpoint \citep{bernton2022entropic,nutz2022entropic,conforti2021formula}, and vanishing regularization has been exploited for map estimation by \citet{pooladian2021entropic}.
+Our focus is instead on distributional limits for the empirical potentials, plans, and their gradients in the regime $\eps_n \to 0$ with $n \to \infty$.